-Discussion ensued regarding how the city's website would be available to existing neighborhood associations or affiliated associations It was clarified that this issue had been covered in the material support discussion at the last Commission meeting.
+Discussion ensued regarding the how the city's website would be available to existing neighborhood associations or affiliated associations to be recognized specific to their availability on the city's website; It was with clarification clarified that this issue had been covered in the material support discussion at the last Commission meeting.

-Chair Becker added that at the last CEC meeting the initial recommendations had been that the boundaries could not overlap nor could they be too large or too small.
-Chair Becker reiterated that the specific method should remain a City Council decision as they discuss their approval of boundaries and the process depending on the specific situation.
-Chair Becker noted that the City Council could determine if they wanted to delegate that to the City Manager or make that decision as an elected body and suggested that the CEC not get bogged down in those details.
+Chair Becker elarified added that his had also been discussed at the last CEC meeting; with the initial recommendations had being been that the boundaries could not overlap, nor could they be too large or too small.
+Chair Becker reiterated that the specific method should remain a City Council decision as they discuss their approval of boundaries and the process depending on the specific situation, rather than at the CEC level.
+Chair Becker noted that the City Council could determine if they wanted to delegate that to the City Manager or make that decision as an elected body; and but suggested that the CEC not get bogged down in those details.

-Depending on how quickly staff is able to view background materials, and assist the working group of Becker and Grefenberg in developing the initial draft recommendations followed by full Commission review, Chair Becker opined that conservatively he anticipated that the final version could come to the CEC by April of 2016 and be placed on the next available City Council agenda.
-Chair Becker noted his impression that the City Council was more than eager to see the recommendation; and expressed his eagerness to move onto other work for 2016.
+Depending on how quickly staff is able to view background materials, and assist the working group of Becker and Grefenberg in developing the initial draft recommendations followed by review of the full CEC Commission review, Chair Becker opined that conservatively he anticipated that the final version could come to the CEC by April of 2016 and be placed on the next available City Council agenda.
+Chair Becker noted his impression that the City Council was more than eager to see the recommendation; and expressed his own-eagerness to move onto other work of the CEC for 2016.